-Notes Movement Description 1 468,700 Section 94 Developer Contributions - Increase in Transfer to Reserve The balance of Council's Section 94 reserves has increased as a result of additional interest on investments (\$663K) and additional funding is required for the Springs Road Realignment (\$195K).
+Notes Movement Description 1 (55,000) Section 94 Developer Contributions -Decrease in Transfer to Reserve The balance of Council's Section 94 reserves has increased as a result of additional interest on investments (\$250K) and the decrease through design staff funded from Section 94 projects (\$305k).
+2 34,000 Stormwater Management Levy- Increase in Transfer to Reserve Income received from Stormwater Levy higher than anticipated.
+4 (191,300) Working Funds Reserve - Increase in Transfer from Reserve Council contribution towards the construction of the Miss Llewella Davies Pioneers Walkway (\$191k).

-Contracts Budget Review Statement
+Camden Council Contracts Budget Review Statement